naylin27/ARRIVESDKSampleApps/Android/Java/UserSessionApp/README.md

 ## Running
 * Add the generated usage token in place of `USAGE_TOKEN` defined in the MainActivity of the project.
-* Change the application Id to the Mobile App ID registered in the portal.
 * Run the app
 * Grant permission to use location services.
 * Enter tracking identifier